1. The Desktop Pick and places Machine

 - Cons: Low accuracy and repeatability, short-term reliability, no options or spare parts.

 In this method, the machine picks up components and moves them onto their center positions within the X, Y axis at the placement head.

 Typically, this method is straightforward to line up and repeatable within 0.001” accuracy.
 This centering method is usually found in low- to mid-range machines.

-- Pros: Easy to find out and set up; repeatable; one among the fastest method currently available; a real “on-the-fly” system; low cost.
+- Pros: Easy to find out and set up; repeatable; one of the fastest method is currently available; a real “on-the-fly” system; low cost.

 - Size range:0201 up to 35 mm square.

 2.3 Laser Centering

 Under this system, the machine picks up the component online with a ray, which can detect the center position of components on the head.